hcbpassos/drag_select_grid_view/README.md

   * `SelectionAppBar`: A custom `AppBar`, which shows the amount of selected items and an option to unselect them.

 The [example project](https://github.com/hugocbpassos/drag_select_grid_view/tree/master/example/lib) provides some samples of those widgets.
-I won't add them to the library, since they are unrelated to the grid itself, but feel free to copy them into your project.
+I won't add them to the library, since they are unrelated to the grid itself, but feel free to copy them into your project, as long as you respect the license terms.

 ## Advanced usage